jessicaschmilovich/Flip-the-Switch/README.md

 The main entry point for the app that initializes and renders the primary components.

-README.md

-Documentation for the app, including its features and project structure.

 app.json

 Configuration file for Expo, containing metadata and settings.